Influences on Tolkien: Finnish

-Greek
+Classical

 Influence from Greek mythology is apparent in the disappearance of the island of Númenor, recalling Atlantis.
 Tolkien's Elvish name "Atalantë" for Númenor resembles Plato's Atlantis, furthering the illusion that his mythology simply extends the history and mythology of the real world.
 In his Letters, however, Tolkien described this merely as a "curious chance."

-Greek mythology colours the Valar, who borrow many attributes from the Olympian gods.
-The Valar, like the Olympians, live in the world, but on a high mountain, separated from mortals; Ulmo, Lord of the Waters, owes much to Poseidon, and Manwë, the Lord of the Air and King of the Valar, to Zeus.
+Classical mythology colours the Valar, who borrow many attributes from the Olympian gods.
+The Valar, like the Olympians, live in the world, but on a high mountain, separated from mortals; Ulmo, Lord of the Waters, owes much to Poseidon, while Manwë, the Lord of the Air and King of the Valar, to Zeus.

 Tolkien compared Beren and Lúthien with Orpheus and Eurydice, but with the gender roles reversed.
 Oedipus is mentioned in connection with Túrin in the Children of Húrin, among other mythological figures:

 Fëanor has been compared with Prometheus by researchers such as Verlyn Flieger.
-They share a symbolical and literal association with fire, are both rebels against the gods' decrees and, basically, inventors of artefacts that were sources of light, or vessels to divine flame.
+They share a symbolical and literal association with fire, are both rebels against the gods' decrees and inventors of artefacts that were sources of light, or vessels to divine flame.